 Eve completed an LLB (Hons) in law from the University of Reading and then obtained her LPC with distinction from Guildford College of Law.
 She became an Accredited Police Station Representative in 2002 and qualified as a Solicitor in 2003.
 She then went on to become a Duty Solicitor and has worked exclusively as a solicitor specialising in criminal and military law since then.

 Eve has worked on a number of high profile cases, undertaking work in all aspects of criminal and miliary law.
 She advises clients at the police station, represents clients in the Magistrates' and Youth Court and carries out Magistrates' and Crown Court case preparation, as well as conducting summary trials.
 As an experienced advocate, she currently spends most of her time in the Magistrates' Court.

 Fabienne joined Taylor Street in 2009 as a trainee solicitor and qualified as a solicitor in 2011.
-She went to Oxford Brookes University where she obtained a BSc in Business and Psychology.
-She later received an LLb Law Degree at Guildford College of Law.
-Fabienne aso has previous experience of working within the Probation Service.
+She attended university to obtain a BSc in Business and Psychology and subsequently an LLb Law Degree at Guildford College of Law.
+Fabienne also has previous experience of working within the Probation Service.

 Lance Whiteford is a highly experienced Lawyer with 14 years criminal practice under his belt.
 He appears in the Crown Court on a daily basis and also regularly at the Court of Appeal.